gemsjohn/simple-threejs-animation-mixer-demo/README.md

 # simple-threejs-animation-mixer-demo
-Simple Three.js animation mixer demo.
+This simple Three.js animation mixer demo was created to distribute an HTML script intended to handle GLB/GLTF character animations.